 Basil pesto is traditionally made with fresh basil pounded with pine nuts, aged cheese, and olive oil in a mortar and pestle.
 It gets its name from “pestare,” the Italian word for “to pound” or “to crush.”

-• Garlic: Increase the garlic to your heart’s desire, but 1-2 cloves typically brings enough punchiness without overpowering the delicate qualities of the basil.
+• Garlic: Increase the garlic to your heart’s desire, but 1-2 cloves typically bring enough punchiness without overpowering the delicate qualities of the basil.

-• Lemon: Lemon juice both adds brightness and prevents the basil from browning.
+• Lemon: Lemon juice adds brightness and helps prevent the basil from browning.

 • Parmesan: Parmesan cheese adds a deep umami quality that makes pesto irresistible.
 Grab the whole blocks (rather than pre-grated parm) as they tend to be much higher quality and fuller flavor.

-• Seasoning: Pesto uses only kosher salt and black pepper to enhance the flavor.
-Add just a small pinch of salt and adjust from there, as the parmesan naturally adds saltiness.
+• Seasoning: Pesto uses only kosher salt.
+Add just a small pinch of salt and adjust from there, as the Parmesan naturally adds saltiness.

 • Get ready: Fill a small saucepan halfway with water and bring to a boil.
 Prepare a bowl of ice water and set it near your stove.
 Set up a food processor with the blade attachment (or get your blender all plugged in and ready).

 • Briefly blanch the basil.
 Drop 2 packed cups of basil leaves in the boiling water.
 Blanch just until the leaves wilt, 5 to 10 seconds.
 Use tongs to transfer the basil leaves to the prepared ice water.
-This stops them from continuing to cook.basil leaves in an bowl of iced water
+This stops them from continuing to cook.

 • Dry the basil very well.
 Wrap the basil in paper towels.
 Squeeze to wring out all the water and transfer to the food processor.
-Add 1-2 chopped cloves of garlic, 1/3 cup of toasted pine nuts (or walnuts), and the juice of 1/2 lemon.
+Add 1-2 chopped cloves of garlic, 1/3 cup of toasted pine nuts, and the juice of 1/2 lemon.

 • Blend.
-Pulse until everything has broken down into small chunks.
+Pulse until everything has broken down into small pieces.
 With the processor running on low speed, slowly pour in 1/2 cup of extra virgin olive oil.
-Do not run the processor too long, you want to have a little bit of texture.basil mixture in food processor
+Do not run the processor too long; you want to have a little bit of texture.

 • Stir in the parmesan.
 Transfer the basil mixture to a small bowl.
-Add 1/2 cup of finely grated parmesan cheese and stir to incorporate.
+Add 1/2 cup of finely grated Parmesan cheese and stir to incorporate.
 Taste and season with salt and pepper to your liking.
-If your pesto is looking a little thicker or less smooth than you like it, add a little bit more extra virgin olive oil.basil mixture with grated parmesan cheese added to a bowl
+If your pesto is looking a little thicker or less smooth than you like it, add a little bit more extra virgin olive oil.

 • Serve or store.
 Use immediately or store for later (see tips for how to use and store basil pesto below).